-The reason termites are so dangerous is because they don’t just cause cosmetic damage to your home -- they eat away at your home’s structure, from the inside out.
-Repairs vary in costs depending on the severity of the infestation, but one thing is certain: the sooner you realize they’re there, the less damage they’ll cause.
+The reason termites are so dangerous is because they don’t just cause cosmetic damage to your home — they eat away at your home’s structure from the inside out.
+Repairs vary in costs depending on the severity of the infestation, but one thing is sure: the sooner you realize they’re there, the less damage they’ll cause.

 Termite Species that Cause the Most Damage

-The two most common types of termites in the U.S, out of the 2,000 identified species across the world, are the Drywood and Subterranean families of termites.
-The subterranean termites are the most destructive species in the U.S. A single subterranean colony of termites can hoard up to 2 million termites -- all waiting to feast on the foundation of a home.
+The two most common types of termites in the U.S, out of the 2,000 identified species worldwide, are the Drywood and Subterranean families of termites.
+The subterranean termites are the most destructive species in the U.S. A single underground colony of termites can hoard up to 2 million termites — all waiting to feast on the foundation of a home.
 Learn more about how termite colonies work here.

 Signs of Termite Damage in Your Home

 Like we said above, the sooner you identify the presence of termites in your home, the less damage they can cause.
-Homes that are primarily constructed of wood are at the biggest risk for a termite infestation, but homes made from other materials are also susceptible.
-Regardless of what your home is constructed of, keep an eye out for the most common signs of termite damage -- which include:
+Homes primarily constructed of wood have the biggest risk for a termite infestation, but homes made from other materials are also susceptible.
+Regardless of what your home is built with, keep an eye out for the most common signs of termite damage — which include:

 - Swarm of termites inside your home or in nearby soil

 - Lost wings of termites inside your home or window sills